unlhcc/hcc-software-install-notes/packages/nuwrf/crane/README.md

 2. Unzip the NU-WRF package, i.e. `tar -zxvf nu-wrf_v9p3-wrf391-lis72.tgz`
 3. Place the `crane.cfg` file in the unzipped directory.
 4. Place the `set_module_env.bash` file in the `scripts/other/` directory, overwriting the original.
-5. The build can take several hours and requires a fair amount of RAM, so start an interactive job by running
+5. Several source files require patching to build successfully.
+Place the `patch.txt` file in the top level directory (parallel to `build.sh`) and run the command
     ```
+    patch -p1 < patch.txt
+    ```
+    The patch only needs to be applied once.
+6. The build can take several hours and requires a fair amount of RAM, so start an interactive job by running
+    ```
     srun --pty --qos=short --mem=8gb --time=6:00:00 $SHELL
     ```
-6. In the NU-WRF directory, run
+7. In the NU-WRF directory, run

     ```
     export NUWRFDIR=$PWD